 Intensive Tile Cleaner will succeed where general cleaners fail.
 If you have a pet which is causing your tiles to quickly become grimy, an occasional deep clean with Floorseal Intensive Tile Cleaner will remove really ingrained dirt.
-Take care around painted and varnished surfaces.
+Take care around painted and varnished surfaces with this cleaner, however.

-You can then use Floorseal Porcelain Tile Cleaner for everyday general cleaning, once the surface has had a deep clean.
+You can then use Floorseal Ph Neutral Floor Cleaner for everyday general cleaning, once the surface has had a deep clean.

 Floorseal Cement & Grout Haze Remover will remove cement-based grout hazes.
 Suitable for use during the installation of porcelain tiles.
 Cement & Grout Haze Remover can be used to remove cement-based grout hazes after grouting.
 Please note that this product will not remove resin or epoxy resin-based hazes.
 However, resin-based grouts are normally only used on external installations.

 So, what is the best cleaner for porcelain tiled floors?

 As discussed, it really depends on what you need your cleaner for and the type of the tile.

 For interior porcelain tiled floors, Floorseal Ph Neutral Floor Cleaner is suitable for general everyday use.
 Floorseal Intensive Tile Cleaner is suitable for periodic deep cleaning of really grimy porcelains.